 Critical thinking and decision making element based on contemporary geographical issues

 Section B: Fieldwork

 During the duration of the GCSE course the students will carry out two fieldtrips, one in year 10 and one in year 11.

 We use a large variety of resources such as web sites, video clips, maps, satellite photos, atlases, newspaper reports, DVDs and interactive whiteboards.

-For GCSE, WJEC textbooks written specifically for the course.
-We also use a large variety of other resources such as interactive whiteboards, web sites, video clips, maps, satellite photos, atlases, newspaper reports and games.
-We also encourage the students to subscribe to ‘Wide World’ a geographical magazine written specifically for GCSE students.
+For GCSE we use textbooks written specifically for the course We also encourage the students to subscribe to ‘Wide World’ a geographical magazine written specifically for GCSE students.